The foreman, assigned to moderate the rest of the jury—a job which he is not quite qualified for but determined to do his best at.

 - Be Careful What You Wish For: After seeing his son walk away from a fight, he swore to "make a man out of [him]."
 The last time he and his son saw each other, his son punched him and walked out.

-- Big Bad: The closest you can consider one in the film.
+- Big Bad: The closest the film has to one.

 - Deadpan Snarker: Part of his jerkass demeanour is that he responds to arguments with deeply sarcastic wisecracks.